jcrawford/jcrawford.github.io/content/posts/2025/09/pushing-limits-with-skiing-65.md

 ---
-slug: "pushing-limits-with-skiing-65"
+slug: pushing-limits-with-skiing-65
-title: "Pushing Limits with Skiing"
+title: Pushing Limits with Skiing
+excerpt: >-
-excerpt: "Explore the fascinating world of skiing and discover how it can transform your approach to sports.
-Learn practical tips and insights from experts."
+  Explore the fascinating world of skiing and discover how it can transform your approach to sports.
+Learn practical tips and insights from experts.
-featuredImage: "/images/content/pushing-limits-with-skiing-65/featured.jpg"
+featuredImage: /images/content/pushing-limits-with-skiing-65/featured.jpg
-category: "sports"
-tags: ["sports", "strength", "endurance", "athletics"]
+tags:
+  - sports
+  - strength
+  - endurance
+  - athletics
-author: "joseph-crawford"
+author: joseph-crawford
-publishedAt: "2025-09-19"
+publishedAt: '2025-09-19'
-updatedAt: "2025-09-19"
+updatedAt: '2025-09-19'
 ---

 In today's world, skiing represents more than just a trend—it's a fundamental shift in how we approach sports.
 Understanding the nuances and deeper meaning behind this concept can transform your perspective and enrich your experience.